-Matters covered in this Guide include common law and statutory duties, delegation, reliance on others, insider trading, disclosure requirements and directors' insurance and indemnities.
-A Glossary of key terms is included at the end of the Guide.
+Matters covered in this Guide include common law and statutory duties, delegation and reliance on others, financial reporting, disclosure requirements, climate change risk and directors' insurance and indemnities.
+A glossary of key terms is included at the end of the Guide.